Dingy Skipper

 West Midlands Status

 Scattered populations in the four counties, range contracting.
-Population trend: 10 years – decreasing after good years in 2011 and 2012.
+Population trend: 10 years to 2016 – decreasing after good years in 2011 and 2012.

 Habitat